theSearchLife/manta-model/README.md

 - go to Runtime/execute all to run the notebook

 - after the training is completed you find the new model in /content/runs/classify/train/weights/best.pt that you can download locally

+  see the videos instructions_train1.mp4 instructions_train2.mp4 instructions_train3.mp4